The Robert V. Daniels Award

 for Outstanding Contributions to International Education

-The 2014 Robert V. Daniels Award honors Dennis Mahoney, Professor of German
+The 2014 Robert V. Daniels Award Recipient Dennis Mahoney, Professor of German

 Dennis’ has a truly impressive record of service, activity and outreach in international studies.
 One central element of this has been his work with residentially based education.
 As a newly minted Assistant Professor, Dennis was tapped to serve as faculty director of the German House, and he and his spouse Angi resided in an apartment in the Living/Learning Center for several years.
 In 2005 Vice President Lauck Parke and John Sama asked Dennis to help conceptualize a new idea - the creation of Residential Learning Communities (RLCs).
 Dennis was an important contributor on the first team that developed the framework for RLCs and went on to serve as Faculty Director of the Global Village RLC for its first two years (2006-2008).
 "D-Mo," as students affectionately called him, was the perfect person to launch this initiative, and to get students excited about participating.
 Dennis' strengths as director included bringing UVM faculty into this community to engage with students, providing cultural and artistic programming, supporting international exchange students and UVM students who wanted to study abroad, and linking the Global Village with local and regional organizations with a global focus.